 Medium-hard: Good paths, though signage often poor, so careful attention to our written route directions required; steep ascents and descents.
 Average cumulative uphill stretches (CUSs) 790m per day (500m-1030m), 1430m if walking to Dragon Lake.
 Highest point on route: 2,000m.

-GPX file available for handheld GPS or smartphone App for all three areas.
+GPX file available for handheld GPS or smartphone App.

 Important note: Times given for each day are walking times for an “average” walker and exclude stops.
 “CUSs” stands for “Cumulative Uphill Stretches” and measures the aggregated ascents in each day, expressed in metres of climb.
 See “Walk Grading” for more information.